 Plus, it’s less hot than it is in the summertime.
 I love walking around San Diego Zoo, downtown San Diego, and Balboa Park in January.
 San Diego in winter is so pleasant on a sunny day (like today as I’m typing this).

-Just note that beach valet services may be limited in January, but you can ask me or call the hotel in advance to see if they are on offer.
+Please note that beach valet services may be limited in January, but you can ask me or call the hotel in advance to see if they are available.

 Or, Start a New Year by Rejuvenating at Our Destination Spas

 Did you know that some of the best destination spas in the world are right here in San Diego?
-After the years we have all had, I think people were looking to invest in themselves and what better way to do so than with a Destination Spa visit to San Diego in January?
+If you’re looking to invest in some rest and relaxation time – with a luxury wellness element – what better way to do so than with a Destination Spa visit to San Diego in January?

 I can tell you from personal experience that you feel better when you return home.